CD3/HTMLSlideShowUtils/README.md

 and easy to read.
 So Madoko does all the hard work of getting this turned into a javascript driven slide show.

 In the end, there were a few quirks that are probably more reveal.js than madoko that caused me to look for alternatives.
-Once tried Pandoc, I found that it could basically do everything I liked about madoko and more.
+Once I tried Pandoc, I found that it could basically do everything I liked about madoko and more.